 Do Things Big

 Tens of thousands of organizations use MongoDB to build high-performance systems at scale.
-Over a third of the Fortune 100 and many of the most successful and innovative web companies rely on MongoDB.
+Over half of the Fortune 100 and many of the most successful and innovative web companies rely on MongoDB.
 They've grown from single server deployments to clusters with over 1,000 nodes, delivering millions of operations per second on over 100 billion documents and petabytes of data.

 Scalability is not just about speed.
 It's about 3 different metrics, which often work together:

 Cluster Scale.
 Distributing the database across 100+ nodes, often in multiple data centers

 Performance Scale.
 Sustaining 100,000+ database read and writes per second while maintaining strict latency SLAs

 Data Scale.
 Storing 1 billion+ documents in the database

 There are many examples of MongoDB users who are pushing the limits to scalability.
 Here are a few, organized around each scaling dimension.